MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

    ![The pagination settings](../media/list-rows/pagination-settings.png)

 >[!NOTE]
 >[Content throughput limits](https://docs.microsoft.com/power-automate/limits-and-config#content-throughput-limits) and [message size limits](https://docs.microsoft.com/power-automate/limits-and-config#message-size) apply to ensure general service guarantees.
-When pagination is not set, then the response includes _@odata.nextLink_ parameter which can be used to request the next set of rows.
-See **Skip token** section below to learn how to use it.
+When pagination is not set, the response includes an _@odata.nextLink_ parameter which can be used to request the next set of rows.
+See the **Skip token** section later in this article to learn how to use it.

 ## Advanced options